Finite Riesz products and Ornstein non-inequalities on quantum tori: Introduction

 We define the \textit{non-commutative/quantum torus} $\mathbb{T}_\theta^2$ as the rotation algebra $\mathcal{A}_\theta$.
 We also make the convention that the angle of rotation $\theta$ is irrational, which is also something common in the literature (cf. \cite{Spera} or \cite{Suk}).
 In fact, while in \cite{Spera} is not explicitly stated that $\theta$ is irrational, this is implicitly assumed and it can be inferred from the claim that $\mathcal{A}_\theta$ has a unique faithful tracial state (cf. \cite[p.
 145]{Spera}).
-As a matter of fact, this is true for any irrational rotation algebra (cf. \cite[Chapter VI]{CAbE}) and, together with the fact that all the irrational rotation algebras are canonically isomorphic to each other (cf. \cite[Chapter VI]{CAbE}), allows us to choose freely the representation that serves better our goal, without affecting the structure of the $L^p$ space.
-In our case, we can reduce our analysis to the concrete case of $\mathcal{H}=L^2(\mathbb{T}^2)$, where the unitary operators $U_\theta$ and $V_\theta$ are described by
+As a matter of fact, this is true for any irrational rotation algebra (cf. \cite[Chapter VI]{CAbE}).
+In addition, for fixed $\theta$, any C$^*$-algebra generated by unitaries $U$ and $V$ that satisfy (\ref{rotation}) is canonically isomorphic to $\mathbb{T}_\theta^2$ (cf. \cite[Chapter VI]{CAbE}).